 Online classes taught by professors, up to the

-Advanced Placement level: https://www.thinkwell.com/
+Advanced Placement level

 Look around for local resources and experiences.
-With the pandemic, usual resources like libraries and museums
+Seek homeschooling groups and mentors in the

 community to enrich the learning experience.